AdobeDocs/app-builder/src/pages/getting_started/first_app.md

    ✔ App initialization finished!
    ```

-6. Now your project is initialized!
-Go into the folder you just created, and you can see a number of files generated.
+6. Your project is initialized.
+Open the folder you just created to see the files that were generated:

    ```bash
    $ cd helloworld